kieran-mackle/hypervehicle/docs/source/documentation/components/generic.md

 Example: [`sphere.py`](https://github.com/kieran-mackle/hypervehicle/blob/development/examples/components/sphere.py)

 A sphere can be constructed using the {py:class}`.Sphere` class.
 Like the cube, it only requires a radius to be defined.
+The cente of the sphere can also be specified.

 ![sphere component](../../images/components/sphere.png)